app-wizard/django-menu/README.md

 These tools and extensions have been instrumental in building a robust and user-friendly web application, ensuring a streamlined workflow and high-quality code.

 #### Web Applications Used for Development and Testing:
-- [Am I Responsive](http://ami.responsivedesign.is): To check the responsiveness of the application.
 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/): For testing, debugging, and performance analysis.
 - [HTML Validator](https://validator.w3.org/) and [W3 CSS Validator](https://jigsaw.w3.org/css-validator/): To validate HTML and CSS files.
 - [JSHint](https://jshint.com/): To check JavaScript code quality.